davidajardine/contextos-ml-lab/README.md

 # ContextOS ML Lab — Hyperopt Optimization Script

-This repository contains an early experimental script used to optimize trading strategy hyperparameters using `Hyperopt`, `Backtrader`, and PyTorch.
+This repository contains early experimental scripts used to optimize trading strategy hyperparameters using `Hyperopt`, `Backtrader`, and PyTorch.

 ## 🧠 Purpose
 This was part of the foundational R&D phase in developing data-driven market behavior models.
+This repo is intended as an experimental playground for iterating on ML ideas before they are integrated into production pipelines.

+The primary goal of this repo is to:
+- Test various ML model types against known backtest labels.
+- Evaluate which contextual features hold real predictive power.
+- Track improvements through consistent metrics and visualizations.
+- Lay the groundwork for a fully-automated signature detection classifier.

-The script aimed to:
+The scripts aimed to:

 - Run backtests using historical price data
 - Evaluate strategies based on Sharpe ratio, drawdown, and net return